Cactoidal/GodotEthersWeb/README.md

 * Inside the editor, open Project Settings, click Plugins, and activate GodotEthersWeb.

 * Restart the editor.

+* Click "Project", then "Export..."
+If you have not yet done so, download the export templates, and click "Add..." to add the Web export template.

+* Click the "Resources" tab, and under "Filters to export non-resource files/folders" type: *.js

+* Click "Export Project..." to create the HTML5 build

+* To quickly test, you can open Project > Project Settings > Run, set the Main Scene to "res://addons/cactus.godotethersweb/examples/Examples.tscn", and then click the Remote Deploy button in the upper right corner of the main editor window.

+* OPTIONAL: If you want the .js files to be visible in the filesystem sidebar, click "Godot", open "Editor Settings", click "Advanced Settings", then go to Dock > Filesystem.
+Under TextFile Extensions, add: js
 ___

 ## How to Use